Aerial bombing of cities: World War I

-Interbellum period
+Interwar period

 Iraqi revolt against the British

 After World War I, there were protests in Iraq against continued British rule.
 Many Iraqis across a wide spectrum of opinion opposed the British Mandate for Iraq.
 The Iraqi revolt against the British began, with peaceful demonstrations in May 1920.
 Initial demands were rejected by the British administration, and fighting broke out in June 1920.
 This was suppressed, with many deaths, and at very high costs to the Empire.
 A policy of 'aerial policing', an invention of Winston Churchill's was brought in.
 This amounted to aerial bombing of rebelling tribesmen, followed up by pacification by ground troops.
 This continued up to the mid 1920s.
-The aerial campaign included Sir Arthur Harris, 1st Baronet, who commanded a Vickers Vernon squadron engaged in the bombing and strafing of revolting tribesmen.
+The aerial campaign included Sir Arthur Harris, who commanded a Vickers Vernon squadron engaged in the bombing and strafing of revolting tribesmen.
 Harris once remarked that "the only thing the Arab understands is the heavy hand."

 Somaliland Campaign

 Following the end of World War I, the British stepped up their efforts in their war against the Dervish movement, their sultan Diiriye Guure and emir, the so-called "Mad Mullah", whom they had been fighting for the control the area formerly known as British Somaliland.
 However, they had been unable to defeat the Dervish movement for nearly 25 years.
 In January 1920, the British launched a combined aerial and land attack against the Dhulbahante garesas, bombarding Taleeh, the capital of the revolt.
 The Somaliland Campaign has been described as one of the bloodiest and longest-running conflicts in the history of sub-Saharan Africa and the Somali forces are noted for concurrently repelling the invading British, Italian and Abyssinian forces for a period of 25 years.